About Prisons in Singapore:

 The Transformative Justice Collective condemns the forwarding of private correspondence belonging to 13 death row inmates to the Attorney-General’s Chambers, without these inmates’ consent.

-2. While awaiting the results of the urine / hair test, you are placed in a separate part of Changi Prison.
+Drug Rehabilitation Centres1.
+Anyone who is "reasonably suspected" to be a drug addict and who fails a urine / hair test, can be placed in a Drug Rehabilitation Centre (DRC).2.
+While awaiting the results of the urine / hair test, you are placed in a separate part of Changi Prison.
 We understand that 2 tests are administered to confirm the existence of drugs in the person's system.
 While you are waiting for the test results, you are placed in a cell in Changi Prison.
 It usually take about a week for the test results to be returned.
 The test is conducted by the Health Sciences Authority.3.
 While awaiting the test results, you are placed in a "medical cell".
 We have been informed that the lights are switched on all the time.
 There are usually about 7-8 people in a "medical" cell at any one time.4.
 The Misuse of Drugs Act states that every person must be detained at a DRC for a period of 12 months.
 However, depending on intervention programmes that the detainee is placed in, many do not stay at the DRC for 12 months.
 The maximum period of detention in a DRC is 4 years.5.
 After completing the intervention programme, inmates are then rehabilitated back into the community.
 There are three schemes:

 (a) The residential scheme allows offenders to stay at home.
 However, they have to observe a curfew and wear an electronic monitoring device.
 They are also required to work or study during the day.